 Abstract

 This paper provides background information that the public can use to assess the merits and consequences of introducing a land transfer tax in Alberta.
 Land transfer taxes are levied when real property is transferred from one owner to another.
-Five provincial governments levy land transfer taxes and in Ontario and British Columbia, they raise substantial amounts of revenue for the provincial governments.
+Five provincial governments levy land transfer taxes, generating $2.7 billion for the Government of Ontario and $2 billion for the Government of British Columbia in 2017.
 What is also clear is that land transfer taxes are very volatile sources of tax revenue that increase rapidly during housing market booms, but then decline sharply when housing markets crash.
-The econometric evidence on the impact of land transfer taxes on housing prices and sales volumes, based on the experiences in different countries, is somewhat mixed, but most studies indicate that a substantial share of the burden is borne by current homeowners through reductions in housing sales prices and many studies find that land transfer taxes significantly reduce the volume of residential real estate transactions.
+The econometric evidence on the impact of land transfer taxes on housing prices and sales volumes, based on the experiences in different countries, is somewhat mixed, but most studies indicate that a substantial share of the burden is borne by current homeowners through reductions in housing sales prices.
+Many of these studies also find that land transfer taxes significantly reduce the volume of residential real estate transactions.
 The authors of many of the studies that we review conclude that residential property tax is a better source tax revenue than a land transfer tax because it causes few distortions in the housing market.
-We estimate that a one per cent land transfer tax in Alberta would have yielded between $480 and $500 million in 2017.
-The value land transfers in Alberta can vary substantially from year to year, making a land transfer tax in Alberta would be a highly volatile source of tax revenue.
+We estimate that a one per cent land transfer tax in Alberta would have yielded between $460 and $500 million in 2017.
+The value land transfers in Alberta can vary substantially from year to year, making a land transfer tax in Alberta highly volatile source of tax revenue.
 A land transfer tax would likely exacerbate the volatility of total provincial revenues, making budgeting and fiscal decisions even more difficult than currently.
-A one percent land transfer tax on an average land transfer in 2015 would represent six to seven percent of median household income in Edmonton and Calgary.
-This would be significantly higher than the four to five percent land transfer tax burden on the residents of other Alberta cities because of the higher housing prices in Alberta’s two largest cities.
-We conclude that a land transfer tax is an inferior source of tax revenue and we are not in favour of the introduction of a land transfer tax in Alberta.
+A one percent land transfer tax on an average land transfer in 2015 would have represented six to seven percent of median household income in Edmonton and Calgary.
+This would be significantly higher than the four to five percent land transfer tax burden on the residents of other Alberta cities because housing prices are higher in Alberta’s two largest cities.
+We conclude that a land transfer tax is an inferior source of tax revenue.
+We are not in favour of the introduction of a land transfer tax in Alberta.

 Policy Recommendations